Torsion-Audio/Scyclone/docs/maintainer/TESTING_SANITIZERS.md

 # Sanitizer CI — maintainers only

-How to verify sanitizer presets locally and in CI.

 Sanitizer builds use **`RelWithDebInfo`**, **`-DSCYCLONE_SANITIZERS=<PRESET>`**, and the **`Test`** target only (not plugin formats).
 Presets and policy live in [`cmake/ScycloneSanitizers.cmake`](../../cmake/ScycloneSanitizers.cmake).

 Workflow: [`.github/workflows/sanitizers.yml`](../../.github/workflows/sanitizers.yml) — push/PR to `develop`, plus manual dispatch.